 Is Square’s Online Store app right for you?
 Can it deliver all the features you need, or would you be better off with a more established website builder, like Wix?
 I tested it myself, and now I’m here to help you answer just that.
 Let’s have at it!

-There is exactly one real template, though I will admit it’s a pretty good one.
+There is exactly one template – but it’s a pretty good one.
 It’s simple, it’s pretty, and it’s mobile-responsive.
 It also performs well speed-wise, so that’s a bonus.

 There are some customization options, too.
 You can choose from 15 main typefaces for your text and from fifteen colors, which you can use for things like buttons and links.
 You can also customize the actual content, which is something I’ll address in more detail below.
 My point is that if you work with the content enough, you can achieve a different-ish design and content layout, but it all appears to be based on the same design system.

-It’s an Online Store, and It Does What You’d Expect
+It’s an Online Store, and It Does Everything You’d Hope For

 That’s the trouble when writing about products that just do one thing: thinking of stuff to say besides, “Well, it definitely does the thing!”
 Fortunately, I can say that this was the best part of my whole experience with Square’s Online Store.
 The actual store builder, while a little simplistic, absolutely benefits from that simplicity.